airborne-commando/OPSEC-OSINT-Tools/opsec.md

 [crypt.fyi](https://www.crypt.fyi/new) crypt.fyi is a secure, open-source, zero-knowledge data-sharing platform that enables you to share sensitive information safely with post-quantum end-to-end encryption.
 Whether it's passwords, API keys, or confidential messages, crypt.fyi ensures your data remains private, never accessible to our servers, and automatically disappears after being accessed.

 [one-time-pad-truly-random](https://github.com/airborne-commando/one-time-pad-truly-random) Python demonstration of the historical one time pad encryption/decryption in modulo 26.
 Added true randomness inside the ciphertext with python for faster execution.
+Feel free to use with [crypt.fyi](https://www.crypt.fyi/new)

 On a tangent; sometimes the best opsec is to not interact with the target you're osinting on, for example: